UMWEDU/umw-commencement-sync/_pages/speaker.md

 published: true
 post_date: 2016-09-14 20:45:27
 ---
-<header class="entry-header"></header>The University of Mary Washington Commencement speakers will be announced in March, 2019.
+<header class="entry-header"></header>The University of Mary Washington Commencement speakers will be announced in March 2019.
 <div class="entry-content">

 <!--more-->